Laiyang

 Laiyang city (莱阳 (萊陽, Láiyáng)) is a county-level city within Yantai bordering Qingdao, located in the middle of the Shandong Peninsula, in Shandong province, China.
 The majority (70%) of its population are farmers and it is famous for producing the Laiyang pear.
 As of 2010, it had a population of 923,000.

 Administrative divisions

-As 2012, this city is divided to 4 subdistricts and 14 towns.
+As of 2012, this city is divided into 4 subdistricts and 14 towns.